 |NOTE: In some systems, you are able to customize the terms used in Accounting.
 While the default setup of Actionstep may have terms like "Supplier Invoices", these might have been changed to similar terms such as "Purchases", "Payables" or "Vendor".

 Credit supplier invoices are created from the supplier invoice that you are wanting to credit.
 You will need to find the supplier invoice, open it and then click the button at the bottom of the screen.

 To access your previous supplier invoices, go to Accounting > Supplier Invoices > Supplier Invoice.

 Completing a credit supplier invoice

 Complete the two-step wizard and then make any alteration to the credit supplier invoice and save.

-Choose any items from the original supplier invoice that you would like to not credit.
+Choose any items from the original supplier invoice that you do NOT want to credit.

 The screen will display the line headers and the line items in the supplier invoice with a tickbox beside each.
-By unticking an item it will not be created in credit supplier invoice.
+By unticking an item, it will not be created in the credit supplier invoice.